 - (R) Realistic = The cake can be done in the time given; and

-- (T) Timely = The cake is needed for the day after tomorrow.
+- (T) Time-bound = The cake is needed for the day after tomorrow.

-Employer’s Information Requirements, as a document, is fairly simple by definition.
-It outlines two sets of requirements: What information is needed and when, as well as any standards, methods, and procedures that need to be followed when producing this information.
+The employer’s information requirements are fairly simple by definition.
+They outline two sets of requirements: What information is needed and when, as well as any standards, methods, and procedures that need to be followed when producing this information.

 A definition is one thing, but what about content?
-Well, there are guides for this.
+Well, there are guidelines for this.
 PAS 1192-2 is a core BIM Level 2 document that specifies how to undertake information management during the capital phase (when an asset is being designed and built).
-Within this document, it defines what content should be in Employer’s Information Requirements under section 5.3 by providing which can be used as a framework.
-However, subheadings only go so far, so it would really help if there was support relating to what information should go into each subheading.
+Within PAS 1192-2, it defines the content of the employer’s information requirements under section 5.3.
+However, the subheadings only go so far, so it would really help if there was support relating to what information should go into each subheading.
 Luckily, there is.

 Guidance on the content can be found in several places.

-The second is PAS 1192-3, a core BIM Level 2 document which specifies information management during the operational phase (when an asset is in use).
-Within this document, it defines the basis for Employer’s Information Requirements, by stating several feeder documents from your organization and your asset team (neither of which I have for my house!).
+Another useful reference is PAS 1192-3, a core BIM Level 2 document which specifies information management during the operational phase (when an asset is in use).
+Within this document, it defines the basis for employer’s information requirements, by stating several feeder documents from the organization and its asset team (neither of which I have for my house!).

-So before I write my Employer’s Information Requirements, I’m going to need some Plain Language Questions…
+Therefore, before I being to write my employer’s information requirements, I’m going to need some Plain Language Questions…